jspahrsummers/effective-code-review/Effective Code Review.md

 - Does the documentation teach the reader how to use it?
 - Is the API conventional?

-^ Put yourself in the shoes of an API user.
-If you didn't have this PR in front of you, would you understand how to use this API?
+^ Put yourself in the shoes of an API consumer.
+If you didn't have this PR in front of you, would you understand how to use it?

 ^ Remember the principle of "don't assume it's obvious:" what the author finds self-explanatory is often not the case for others!

 ^ On _convention_: if in Python, is it Pythonic?
-If inside a freamwork with its own conventions, does it match those?
+If inside a framework with its own conventions, does it match those?

 ---